hybridsjs/hybrids/docs/store/model.md

 ### Listing Enumerables

 The model definition must be a plain object by the design.
 However, the store supports a special type, which returns an array with a list of model instances.
 This type is represented by the enumerable model wrapped in the array - `[Model]`.
 It creates own space for the data, and it can have multiple instances identified by a `string` or an `object` record just like other model definitions.
-For memory-based models it always returns all instances of the definition, but it can be used for models with external storage where the result depends on `list` action (more information you can find in [Storage](./storage.md) section).
+For memory-based models it always returns all instances of the definition, but it can be also used for models with external storage where the result depends on `list` action (read more in [Storage](./storage.md) section).

 Wrapped definition creates the reference, so the listing does not have to be defined before usage.
 It will always reference the same definition: